NATIONAL SCHOLARSHIPS & FELLOWSHIPS

 Millsaps College has a strong history of helping students research, apply and interview for and secure external scholarships and fellowships.
-Opportunities are plentiful in fields of study covering science, economics, humanities, international affairs, public policy, mathematics and more.
+Opportunities are plentiful in fields of study covering science, economics, humanities, the arts, international affairs, public policy, mathematics, and more.

-Millsaps students have received numerous external scholarship and fellowship awards.
+Millsaps students have received numerous national scholarship and fellowship awards.
 Millsaps alumni include seven Rhodes Scholars, 26 Fulbright Scholars, six Goldwater Scholars and two Truman scholars, to name a few.
-Students have earned scholarships and fellowships to study around the world, including England, Russia, Taiwan, Spain and Mexico.
+Students have earned scholarships and fellowships to study around the world, including England, Russia, Taiwan, Spain, Poland and Mexico.

 The information provided on this page covers the most prestigious and competitive scholarships and fellowships.
 The Scholarship/Fellowship Committee at Millsaps is very familiar with these and stands ready to support students through the application process.

 Students are encouraged to actively explore opportunities for further study and investigate which scholarships and fellowships would fit their academic interests.
 Faculty representatives stand ready to help guide them through the process.
 Interested students should contact Dr. Sabrina Grondhuis, associate professor of psychology, for assistance with their questions.